Joshrobertson023/Joshrobertson023/README.md

 This is my ongoing project (estimated completion by Summer 2026).
 It is a mobile-first Bible verse memorization app with a social aspect.
 Users can create, save, and organize collections of Bible verses or Bible reading plans.
 Users can search for verses by reference or keyword(s).
 Anywhere in the app a verse appears, metadata is shown such as how many other users have this verse, and how many have memorized this verse.
 Users can publish their collection or reading plan to a community page where other users can save it to their account.
 The app tracks your active Bible reading plan through its built-in Bible page, or if you prefer the physical Bible, you can check off progress manually.
 There is a main search feature where users can quick search for a reference, public collections, reading plans, or other users.
 Users can add friends and see friends' profiles, verses, stats, etc. There is a central notification system that notifies you of your freind's activity or of trending content in the public community page.

-Tech Stack: A lot of the work is done on the back-end, where I am gaining experience developing a real-world application that must function efficiently and securely handling user data.
+Tech Stack: A lot of the work is done on the back-end, where I am gaining experience developing a real-world application that must function efficiently and securely handling the user and application data.
 Front-end is Blazor WebAssembly, Back-end is ASP.NET API with Oracle database.
 # Word Riddle

 <img width="1558" height="652" alt="image" src="https://github.com/user-attachments/assets/8d64815c-7e6c-45f9-9b76-647559264184" />